wasny0ps/Ethernaut-Challenges/Challenges/Double Entry Point/README.md

 - `setDetectionBot(address detectionBotAddress)`: Users can set a detection bot for their account.

-- `notify(address user, bytes calldata msgData)`: Notifies the associated detection bot about a user's transaction.
+- `notify(address user, bytes calldata data)`: Notifies the associated detection bot about a user's transaction.

 - `raiseAlert(address user)`: Allows the detection bot to raise alerts for suspicious activities.